Belisarius: Campaign

 With Gelimer being four days inland and his troops scattered, Belisarius could have taken Carthage before the Vandals even knew he was coming and certainly before they were in a position to react.
-Archelaus argued in favor of this approach, pointing out that Carthage was the only place in the Vandal Kingdom which had a fortified harbor.
+Archelaus argued in favour of this approach, pointing out that Carthage was the only place in the Vandal Kingdom which had a fortified harbour.
 Belisarius considered potentially being cornered in Carthage, with the Vandals holding a superior naval position, his forces vulnerable to attack when landing, and no information on the position of the Vandals to be too dangerous.
 There also was the risk of unfavorable winds which had led to disaster in 468; they might be trapped in an unfavorable situation before even reaching Carthage.
 Instead the Byzantines landed at Caput Vada, 162 mi away from Carthage.

 Belisarius ordered fortification to be constructed, guards to be posted and a screen of lightships to be deployed to defend the army and fleet, so that this invasion would not be a repeat of the Battle of Cape Bon where the Byzantines were defeated by fire ships.
 During the construction of the base, a spring was found, which Procopius called a good omen from God.

 When he heard of the Byzantine landing, Gelimer rapidly moved to consolidate his position.
 He had Hilderic and other captives executed, ordered his treasury to be put on a ship ready for evacuation to Visigothic Iberia if necessary, and began gathering his troops.
 He had already made a plan to ambush and encircle the Byzantines at Ad Decimum.
-Gelimer had instantly recognized that the Byzantines would move to Carthage via the coastal road, but still sent garrisons to guard other roads.
+Gelimer had instantly recognised that the Byzantines would move to Carthage via the coastal road, but still sent garrisons to guard other roads.